About This Chapter

 If you were unable to pay your debts, should you be required to go to prison?
 This was a common practice in colonial America.
 Learn more about the definition and history of debtor's prison, and test your knowledge with a quiz.

 The following lesson will cover the case of Engel v.
-Vitale to determine the place of religious prayer in public schools.
+Vitale, in which the Supreme Court ruled that religious prayer in public schools violates the First Amendment.
 A short quiz will follow the lesson to check your understanding.

 Explore the history and significance of the Equal Rights Amendment and test your understanding of American history, the politics of equality, and American activism.